firebase/functions-samples/user-data-cleanup/README.md

-# Cleanup user data upon account deletion.
+# Wipeout user data when account deleted

-This sample shows how to cleanup the user data when they delete their account.
+To be compliant with privacy regulations you may need to ensure that a user's data is deleted when they delete their account.

+This library contains a Cloud Function triggered by account deletion.
+It wipes out all the data in the FIrebase Realtime Database that belongs to the user that was deleted.

+To determine "belonging", the Cloud Function analyzes the app's Security Rules, considering any data that can only be written by a particular user to belong to that user.

-An auto-wipeout Cloud Functions library is provided to help developers identity user data location in their apps.
-This sample also comes with a simple demo app showing how the library works.
+Also included here is a simple demo app showing how the library works.

 ## Functions Code